Vendor vulnerabilities: Understanding third-party risk management

 The role of incident response plans in third-party risk management

-When cybersecurity incidents inevitably occur with a vendor, how a company responds is crucial.
+When cyber incidents inevitably occur with a vendor, how a company responds is crucial.
 An incident response plan, part of a broader overall business continuity strategy, can help guide an organization’s response to third-party breaches.

 The top four considerations for creating your incident response plan: